wizard1203/wizard1203.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm currently a Computer Science PhD student in [Hong Kong Baptist University](https://www.hkbu.edu.hk) under the supervision of [Prof. Xiaowen Chu](https://sites.google.com/view/chuxiaowen) in 2020.
-Before HKBU, I got my Bachelor degree in HUST.
+I'm currently a Computer Science PhD candidate in [Hong Kong Baptist University](https://www.hkbu.edu.hk) under the supervision of [Prof. Xiaowen Chu](https://sites.google.com/view/chuxiaowen) in 2020.
+Before HKBU, I got my Bachelor degree of HUST.

-My current research interests includes:

-* Federated Learning
-* Distributed Deep Learning
+**Research Philosophy**

+Democratizing Machine learning needs super high efficiency, scalability, robustness and privacy.
+Achieving them needs to understand ML and systems first.
+Hope we can make a ML system to enable learning at anywhere and anytime.

-* Accelerate Training and Inference of DNNs
+**Current focuses**: Federated Learning, Distributed Deep Learning, Accelerate Training and Inference of DNNs

 News
 ======

+[April 2023] Invited to serve as a reviewer for KDD 2023 and NeurIPS 2023.

 [December 2022] Invited to serve as a reviewer for KDD 2023 and ICML 2023.